TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - should rebuy previous also buy magazines bought?
 	- perhaps

-- Automatically pick the bought weapon
-	- currently it is held into eq if something different is held, I think

 - We might want to predict sounds depending on the effect
 	- E.g. tie FoTA effects to the referential
 	- But UWoTA to the predicted as there is a delay